 Real Estate Insurance

-Why do you need a specialist insurance broker?
+Why do you need a specialist real estate insurance broker?

-To ensure that the tailored solutions we deliver are backed up by exemplary levels of service, we have established a centre of excellence for real estate practice in our London office.
+To ensure that the tailored real estate insurance solutions we deliver are backed up by exemplary levels of service, we have established a centre of excellence for real estate practice in our London office.
 The team offer both strategic advice and broking services to our clients.

-Our highly experienced real estate team consists of over thirty individuals with extensive market experience.
+Our highly experienced real estate insurance team consists of over thirty individuals with extensive market experience.
 In recognition of our clients’ different needs we have resourced and structured our team accordingly to optimise performance and quality of service.
-It means that irrespective of size, all of our clients receive a first class service.
+So irrespective of size, all of our clients receive a first class service.

 Our risk management advice and insurance solutions for property development and construction projects.
 If you are planning a new build or other significant construction project, we would normally recommend what we would describe as an owner controlled contractors all risks programme.